rohitjb/ios/README.md

 - It is expected from the App to offer a good UX
 - Programmatic UI
 - RxSwift would be a big bonus
+- Unit testing, provide coverage of important areas in the code

 ## Points of consideration
 - Pagination is not required, API will return only the latest 10 articles per source